PsychotherapistSam/kDrop/README.md

-# Kopimi/Share
+# kDrop

-This is the repository for the Kopimi/Share project.
+This is the repository for the kDrop project.

-## What is Kopimi/Share?
+## What is kDrop?

 It is essentially a more lightweight alternative to the Nextcloud Filemanager, albeit much simpler than Nextcloud in general (no calendar, contacts, syncing, extensions etc.).
 It is